isomerpages/ncss-ssi/pages/not-in-use/updates-on-ssi-training-programmes.md

----
+#This page is no longer in use.
+Uncomment to set links again.
+#---
-title: Updates on SSI's Training Programmes
+#title: Updates on SSI's Training Programmes
-permalink: /training/updates-on-ssi-training-programmes
+#permalink: /training/updates-on-ssi-training-programmes
----
+#---

 ### Updates on SSI's Training Programmes